-This content has been modified from the document: MMS Response to COVID-19 Vaccine (11 January 2021)
+This content has been modified for the Australian context from the document: Mitochondrial Medical Society Response to COVID-19 Vaccine (11 January 2021)

 How is the COVID-19 vaccine administered?

 The COVID-19 vaccines are intramuscular (IM) injections.
 For the Pfizer/BioNTech vaccine a second booster is necessary 3 weeks after the initial injection, whilst for the AstraZeneca vaccine the second booster is required 4 – 12 weeks after the initial injection.